-Features 16 different resistance level, each one representing a different altitude to challenge the respiratory system while exercising.
+Helps you breathe efficiently and and is anatomically designed.
+Features 16 different resistance level.
+Each level represents different altitude to challenge respiratory system while exercising.
 Levels are easy to switch on the go.
-Comes in different sizes
+Comes in different sizes.

 Only comes with a couple of replacement mask filters in case of damage or overuse.

 Easy to set up and use.
 Adjustable straps are compatible with variety of facial shapes and sizes.
 Includes 24 resistance levels.
 One size fits most users between 120 and 230 pounds.

 Head strap can be difficult to remove from mask for washing.